El Hadji Malick Diouf: West Ham United

 On 15 July 2025, Diouf signed for Premier League club West Ham United on a long-term contract for a fee of £19m.
 On 16 August 2025, he made his competitive debut, in a 3–0 loss to Sunderland at the Stadium of Light.

+Brentford

+Diouf signed a five year deal with Brentford on 28 August 2026.

 International career

+Prior to making his debut for the senior team, Diouf represented Senegal at under-17 and under-20 level.
+Diouf's performances for Senegal's youth sides drew him to the attention of Tromsø's sporting director Tore Rismo.

 Diouf made his debut for the Senegal national team on 9 September 2024 in a Africa Cup of Nations qualifier against Burundi at the Bingu National Stadium in Malawi.

+Diouf scored his first international goal on 18 November 2025 in a friendly match against Kenya.
+He started the match and helped his team secure an 8–0 victory.

+On 21 May 2026, Diouf was officially named in Senegal manager Pape Thiaw's 28-man squad for the 2026 FIFA World Cup.